Im-Rises/travelling-salesman-problem-ga/README.md

 ```

 Warning:
-*To easily achieve the code format test, you should use prettier for xo codeformatting that is already set with some
+*To easily achieve the code format test, you should use prettier for xo code-formatting that is already set with some
 parameters in the project*

 ## GitActions